 What About Those Who Converted

 Given you don’t want to continue to serve the same ads to those who converted, it’s a best practice to create an audience segment of those who have converted.
-After which, you can add them to your campaign exclusions helping ensure you’re saving ad budget on only those who have not converted.
+After which, you can add them to your campaign exclusions, helping ensure you’re saving ad budget on only those who have not converted.
 And even if you want to serve separate messaging to those people who did convert, you can continue serving separate advertising to them if they have the propensity to purchase again.

 Decide On Frequency

-When our team first started doing site retargeting for ourselves, we placed an unlimited cap on the ads delivered.
+When our team first started doing website retargeting for ourselves, we placed an unlimited cap on the ads delivered.
 Even worse, we kept an audience pool for those who visited our website 1 to 2 years ago, versus capping our audience pool to those who visited us in the last 90 days.

 A best practice for frequency capping is 4 per day per person.
 But if you want to increase to 8, you’ll get good brand building to those who visited your website.